podium-lib/podium-lib.github.io/docs/api/layout.md

 Sets whether the method should prepend the value with the pathname value that was set in the constructor.

-Prefix will be ignored if value is an absolute URL
+The prefix will be ignored if value is an absolute URL.

 ##### type